The Gingerbread for Liberty Book- The Story of a German American Hero during the Revolution

-The Gingerbread for Liberty book is a lovely way to celebrate German American Day on October 6th.
-This beautifully illustrated children’s book by Mara Rockliff is based on the true story of Christopher Ludwich, a German Baker who arrived in America as a young man.
-He became known for his delicious Gingerbread, and his motto “no one goes hungry if I can help it- Not in MY America!”
+Gingerbread for Liberty book a beautifully illustrated children’s book by Mara Rockliff is based on the true story of Christopher Ludwich, a German Baker who arrived in America as a young man.
+Ludwich was known for his delicious Gingerbread, and his motto “no one goes hungry if I can help it- Not in MY America!”
 Despite his age (and girth) his patriotism led him to join George Washington’s Revolutionary army.
 Which is where the story begins.

 The Gingerbread for Liberty Book